 The opposite side of the spectrum is represented by numerous cheap (or free) browser extensions, tools for creating boolean queries, etc. “one-trick pony” tools.
 They often lack support and functionality.

+No credits.
 Mainstream platforms earn money via limits on key actions.
 For example, LinkedIn Recruiter allows “30 messages” and “20 searches” for $180 per seat, per month.
-It’s expected and desired that your credits exhaust fast.
-DevScanr applies only a (yet informal) Fair Use policy for our clients and partners.
+It’s intented for your credits to exhaust fast ;) DevScanr applies only a Fair Use policy (yet informal) for our clients and partners.
 No artificial rules to make you overpay!

 Think of GitHub as a social network for IT people.
-Even if it’s not positioned this way – it factually is.
-While some other competitive platforms, like Gitlab, handle a lot of commercial traffic, GitHub stays the go-to platform for the open source.
+While some other competitive platforms, like GitLab, handle a lot of commercial traffic, GitHub stays the go-to platform for the open source.
 The majority of important libraries, across many ecosystems, are maintained there.
 Which creates a synergetic effect.

-Another benefit of GitHub are social proofs that can be extremely helpful.
-DevScanr calculates a GitHub rank (using an algorithm similar to what Google/Yandex use to evalute web pages).
+Another value of GitHub are social proofs that can be extremely helpful.
+DevScanr calculates a GitHub community rank (using an algorithm similar to what Google/Yandex use to evalute web pages).
 The rank is derived from a number of followers but it’s much more involved than a simple count.
 To simplify, a person followed by Linus Torwalds alone would rank much higher than someone followed by an army of bots.
-Unfortunately, he does not follow anyone :)
+Unfortunately, he does not follow anyone.

-The same network of follower/following links can be used to find social connections and seek recommendations.
+The same network of follower/following links can be used to find social connections and to seek recommendations.
 Cold contacts become warm if you simply refer to the right people.
-Or hot, if you’re referred by them...
-The most powerful efficiency boosters are hidden there, for those who knows how and where to dig.
-Or perhaps it’s easier to keep bombarding more LI inboxes with more “amazing opportunities” instead.
+Or hot – if you are referred by them.
+It is possible to increase your response rate by orders of magnitude... but it’s always easier to keep doing what you are used to – so we don’t insist.